 VR can also assist the sales of property under construction.
 Marketers and real estate agents always struggle in advertising such housings because of lack of actual objects to see.
-And architectural 3D visualization allows to see the future look of exterior or even interior designs.
+And architectural 3D visualization allows seeing the future look of exterior or even interior designs.

 - Virtual staging

 Pale walls, the absence of furniture, no decorations, etc. can greatly reduce the chances to sell the apartments.
 Beginning far back from 1985, agencies started to collaborate with interior designers to show enhance properties.
 It is called staging.
 They saw that staged houses required 80% less time to sell.
 This method can be implemented into virtual showcases too.
 Moreover, virtual staging costs less than the real one.

 In addition, staging of the property offers an extra option beneficial both to agent or homeowners.
 Besides helping to create a nice impression, virtual interior design can be a part of v-commerce.
 Any element of decor within three-dimensional tours can be set with a purchase option.

 Today’s technologies are valued mostly for making lives easier and more convenient, work environments more sustainable.
 Virtual Reality has several advantages to offer to business areas, including real estate.

 - Saving time.
 Nothing is as valuable as time.
 Thanks to VR, the search and review of a new property can become a faster process.
 With virtual tours, there is no need to spend days and hours visiting properties.
 Both buyers and realtors can simply use VR headset in the office or at home anytime.

 - Saving money.
 At first glance, VR seems expensive and hi-tech, especially virtual tours with quality graphics and commercial features.
 But expenses prove to be worth profiting from saving on advertising materials (printed and online), and on property staging.
 Real interior design, delivery, and placement of furniture can be substituted by 3D models, reusable for different locations.